ssfsx17/ffpnp/GMGuide.md

 JP: Session Number * 10

 Gil: Session Number * 1,000

+Donations from NPCs: Half of Gil reward in value

 Additional rewards can be incentivized through a variety of options: